truenas/middleware/docs/userguide/freenas_directoryservice.rst

 * be set to either localtime or universal time at the BIOS level

-Figure 9.1a shows the screen that appears when you click :menuselection:`Directory Services --> Active Directory`.
+Figure 9.1a shows the screen that appears when you click :menuselection:`Directory Service --> Active Directory`.
 Table 9.1a describes the configurable options.
 Some settings are only available in Advanced Mode.
 To see these settings, either click the "Advanced Mode" button or configure the system to always display these settings by checking the box "Show advanced fields by default" in :menuselection:`System --> Advanced`.